kaleygordon22/MART341-WebDesign/WebDesignHomework/Assignment2/Assignment4/README.md

 HTML, XML, XHTML-what sets them apart?

--HTML: HTML is the standard language that is used to create web pages.
+- HTML: HTML is the standard language that is used to create web pages.
 HTML also provides structure to create lists, paragraphs, headings, and more.

--XML: XML stands for extensible markeup language.
+- XML: XML stands for extensible markeup language.
 It uses tags to markup documents in order to display information, just like HTML does.
 With XML however, allows tags to define themselves as well as describe content, due to te language being extensible.

--XHTML: XHTML is a version that leans more toward XML rather than HTML and it is more strict.
+- XHTML: XHTML is a version that leans more toward XML rather than HTML and it is more strict.
 It is supported by all major browsers.